apecloud/mysql-binlog-connector-rust/README.md

 ```
 - each test will:
 - &nbsp; execute sqls to create tables and generate binlogs
-- &nbsp; dump binlogs and parse
+- &nbsp; dump and parse binlogs
-- &nbsp; wait binlog_parse_millis for all binlogs parsed
+- &nbsp; wait binlog_parse_millis for all binlogs to be parsed
 - you may increase binlog_parse_millis for big transactions

 ## Examples